 The Wudang sword is part of the classic martial arts and goes back to the Li family and their famous masters.

-Shandong Province is closely associated with the historical development of the Wudang sword form practiced today and its traditional roots of Wudang sword art.
+Shandong Province is closely associated with the historical development of the Wudang sword form practised today and its traditional roots of Wudang sword art.

 The form 49 leads back to Li Tian Ji, who was able to study martial arts directly with his father, Li Yu Lin and his teachers Li Jing Lin and Sun Lu Tan.

-From this line of ancient masters, the traditional Tai Ji sword and the Wudang sword art were merged and reworked into a sword art form practiced today.
+From this line of ancient masters, the traditional Tai Ji sword and the Wudang sword art were merged and reworked into a sword art form practised today.

 The movements of the Tai Ji sword are relaxed and supple, gentle and not hard, characteristic of following the body with the mental image.
 This makes the movements of the Wudang sword beautifully natural, with elastic flowing movements in harmony with the spirit and the sword.